Book

 Directions

 In a medium saucepan, bring 2 cups of water to a boil.
-Add the rice and cook about 10 minutes.
-Pour into a colander and drain thoroughly.
+Add the rice and cook for about 10 minutes.
+Pour into a colander, drain thoroughly and set the cooked rice aside.

 In the same saucepan, add the evaporated milk and brown sugar.
 Cook until hot.
 Add the cooked rice, lemon zest and vanilla extract.
 Simmer over low heat until the mixture is thick and the rice is tender, about 30 minutes.
 Remove from the heat and cool.